esciencecenter-digital-skills/workshop-metadata/ds-rpackaging/schedule.md

-This workshop is scheduled on four separate days.
-This allows you to work on your package in between the sessions, implementing the lessons you learned during our meetings together.
-Please schedule dedicated work time in your calendar, so you can take full advantage of the workshop.
+This workshop is scheduled on four separate days over four weeks.
+This allows you to work on your package in between the sessions, implementing the lessons you learned during the teaching moments.
+Please schedule dedicated time for homework in your calendar, so you can take full advantage of the workshop.

 <div class="row">